HanniTurtle/LegacyPRD/README.md

 ## Changelog

+### v1.0.1

+**Bug Fix:**
+- Fixed a bug where the addon duplicated the default Blizzard buff bar near the minimap
+- Removed all built-in buff/aura tracking to prevent conflicts with the Blizzard UI
+- The addon now focuses purely on Health, Power, Class Resources, and Cast Bar as intended

 ### v1.0.0
 - Initial release
 - Health and power bar with class color, green, and custom color options